 New Teacher Induction, Professional Development and Preparation August 4-18

 Bridge Orientation Days August 19 - 22

 First Day of School August 25

 Labor Day September 1

 Teacher Data Summit October 24 - Students do not report

 Veteran's Day November 11- School Holiday

 Thanksgiving Break November 26 - 28

 Winter Break December 22 - January 2

 School Holiday January 19

 Teacher Data Summit January 20-Students do not report

 Teacher Data Summit April 2-Students do not report

 Spring Break April 3 - 10

 School Holiday May 25

 Last Day for Students June 10

 GVC Reflection Workshop June 11 -12

-School Day Start/ End Time Approximately 8:00 am - 3:30 pm Hours in school day Approximately 7.5 hours Number of Instructional Minutes per day Approximately 400 Number of Instructional School Days per year Minimum of 185
+School Day Start/ End Time Approximately 8:00 - 3:30 Hours in school day Approximately 7.5 hours Number of Instructional Minutes per day Approximately 400 Number of Instructional School Days per year Minimum of 185

-The Academy will provide additional instructional minutes throughout the school year to ensure students are academically prepared to meet the demands of competitive universities in the College Prep intervention period.
+The School will provide additional instructional minutes throughout the school year to accommodate time for Communities of Character and focused instruction on leadership and entrepreneurship.
 In the Bridge Orientation days before the start of school, students will complete interest and leadership surveys so that they are matched with the Communities of Character learning team that best addresses their goals and needs.
-The Bridge Orientation program ensures that students will have opportunities for remediation and enrichment in the school day so that all are college and career ready.
-The program will include college entrance readiness screening and culture building ceremonies that focus on college, naming grade levels by high school graduation date "Class of 201X" and including a college welcoming ceremony.